Land Air Sea Warfare

 Land Air Sea Warfare (abbreviated as LASW) is a real-time strategy game developed by Isotope 244.
 It is the sequel to Machines at War and the predecessor of Machines at War 3.
 LASW was released in 2010 for Microsoft Windows, Android, Mac OS X, iOS (iPhone/iPod Touch/iPad) and Windows Mobile.
-It features gameplay similar to other RTS titles like Command & Conquer: Red Alert, Age of Empires, StarCraft, Warcraft, and Supreme Commander.The game is going to be ported on Ouya on Q1 2015.
+It features gameplay similar to other RTS titles like Command & Conquer: Red Alert, Age of Empires, StarCraft, Warcraft, and Supreme Commander.
+The game was ported to Ouya in 2015.

 Gameplay

 While the gameplay is reminiscent of the seminal Command & Conquer series, it does not feature soldier units.
 The game revolves around establishing a base and fortifying it against attacks from other factions, who are played by the computer, as well as executing invasions of the enemy bases.
 To build a base and open production of military units, constant mining of ore and production of energy are crucial.
 There are three kinds of offense unit types (ground, air and sea units) as well as defensive units to protect the base.
 Both are produced in specialized factories and can be deployed in groups.
 New technologies can be researched and in total, the tech tree contains over 100 structures and units to choose from.
 Among these are stealth aircraft and submarines for reconnaissance missions, aircraft to bombard enemy bases and helicopters for unit transports.
 In a game, literally thousands of units can be commanded simultaneously, resulting in epic battles.
 Specific tactics can be applied: land units can be hidden under trees for ambush attacks and tread marks left by enemy tanks can be scouted to their base.
 Unique mineral ores permit building of giant "Mega units" for more effective attacks.
 Each game is concluded by detailed statistics and graphs.
 The game expands Machines at War by sea units.

 Climate types

 The climate of the region affects only the visual appearance of the map.
 It determines number and distribution of trees, water, ground, etc. on the map.
-There exist four different climatic settings: Grassland, Volcanic, Tundra and Desert.
+There are four different climatic settings: Grassland, Volcanic, Tundra and Desert.